Airy66/Final-Group-Project/CONTRIBUTING.md

 ```

 Run targeted tests first while developing, then the complete offline suite.
 Investigate failures instead of hiding, skipping, or weakening assertions without a valid behavioural reason.

+## Render deployment contract

+`precision_app:app` is the only production WSGI entry point.
+Deployment changes must preserve the Gunicorn command, `/health` endpoint, fail-closed Atlas startup, and public HTTPS URL generation unless the replacement is reviewed and documented.

+- Never run schema-destructive work or administrator creation during application import or startup.
+- Keep secrets in Render Environment settings.
+Values declared with `sync: false` in `render.yaml` must be entered manually when added to an existing Blueprint.
+- Keep `APP_BASE_URL` set to the canonical public origin; do not derive email links from the request Host header.
+- Keep the Web Service and Monitor Cron Job on the same code revision and Atlas database.
+- Treat the Cron Job as optional paid infrastructure.
+The site must describe Daily Refresh truthfully when it is not provisioned.
+- Scheduled commands must be bounded, idempotent, safe to retry, and exit when complete.
+- Do not write durable application state to Render's ephemeral filesystem.

+A release handoff must include the Render deploy result, `/health` result, sanitized startup target, post-restart Atlas persistence check, Brevo transactional status, and any external provider limitation observed during smoke testing.

 ## Testing external integrations